 Tyzack’s severe Antonia

 Some of these women have positive traits.
 Livia is clever and sharp-tongued, Julia is witty in a catty sort of way, Antonia is morally upright.
 But over and over again we get female characters who are essentially bad women.
 Only Agrippina the Elder and Domitia can pass muster by the simultaneous standards of ancient Roman and 20th century British society.
 The former is unlikable and the latter is unimportant.
-The show’s female characters are a long parade of misogynist stereotypes.
+The show’s major female characters are a long parade of misogynist stereotypes.

 To make matters worse, only a few of these characters are given complex motivations.
 Julia and Antonia get enough screen time so that we can see them as full personalities.
 Livia is highly complex, but her real motives aren’t fully clear.
 If she’s motivated by maternal love, why does she have so much contempt for the son she wants to make emperor?
 Sian Phillips makes the character work, but I’m not sure Livia is actually written to be the full person Phillips makes her.
 Livilla and Messalina come across as just manipulative and slutty from start to finish.
 Agrippina the Younger is basically one-dimensional power-hunger made flesh.